Login

 In this example we will use the Production environment.

-Before we make any calls to the Unified API we need to configure the collection with both the API Key and the Account ID.
+Before we make any calls to the Unified API we need to configure the collection with both the API Key .
 The API key is the StackOne API key that you created in the Getting Started with StackOne guide.

 Calling the API

 You are now ready to make calls to the StackOne Unified API.
 Start by expanding the StackOne section and explore the various parts of the Unified API.
-In this example our Project has been integrated with a CRM endpoint provided by Salesforce so we will make some test calls against the CRM part of the Unified API.
+For any Unified API endpoints (prefixed with /unified), make sure that the x-account-id header is set in the headers section.

 Troubleshooting